 The existing concrete on which the topping should be done should be free from cracks.
 The existing concrete should be hard and strong.
 It is not preferred Tu to construct concrete topping on a slab having a weak base.

 It is one of the important steps before starting the construction of concrete topping.
 The surface on which the topping will be laid should be uniform and free from dust particles.

 3. Placing of Topping Concrete

-Before placing the topping concrete on the surface, it should be checked properly.
+Before placing the concrete topping on existing slab, it should be checked properly, ensuring the cement topping or topping cement is of the right consistency for the topping slab concrete.
 The surface should be kept wet so that it cannot absorb water from the topping concrete.